luanborelli/ipeadatapy/docs/source/usage/quickstart/extraction.rst

 >>> ipeadatapy.timeseries('GM366_ERC366').to_excel('.../path/yourFileName.xlsx')

 If you prefer, you can extract the data in csv format instead of xlsx.
-For this, you can use the function called '.to_csv()':
+For this, you can use the function called ``to_csv()``:

 >>> ipeadatapy.timeseries('GM366_ERC366').to_csv('.../path/yourFileName.csv', sep=';')